BavyaVemulapalli/Nail-Salon/README.md

 # Nail-Salon

-This is a web page for nail salon using HTML, CSS, and JavaScript.
+This is a basic web page for Nail Salon using HTML, CSS, and JavaScript.